Barbara Liskov: Career

-After graduating from Stanford, Liskov returned to Mitre to work as research staff.
+After graduating from Stanford, Liskov returned to Mitre to work as a research staff.

-Liskov has led many significant projects, including the Venus operating system, a small, low-cost timesharing system; the design and implementation of CLU; Argus, the first high-level language to support implementation of distributed programs and to demonstrate the technique of promise pipelining; and Thor, an object-oriented database system.
+Liskov has led many significant projects, including the Venus operating system, a small, low-cost time-sharing system; the design and implementation of CLU; Argus, the first high-level language to support the implementation of distributed programs and to demonstrate the technique of promise pipelining; and Thor, an object-oriented database system.
 With Jeannette Wing, she developed a particular definition of subtyping, commonly known as the Liskov substitution principle.
 She leads the Programming Methodology Group at MIT, with a current research focus in Byzantine fault tolerance and distributed computing.
 She was on the inaugural Engineering and Computer Science jury for the Infosys Prize in 2009.
-Liskov's design and development of CLU and Argus would later have influence on many well known programming languages such as Java, C++, C#, and Ada.
+Liskov's design and development of CLU and Argus would later have influence on many well-known programming languages such as Java, C++, C#, and Ada.

+Liskov's formulation of the Liskov substitution principle (LSP) has had a lasting influence on software engineering theory and practice.
+The principle became a foundational concept in software engineering education, where it is widely taught as a formal criterion for subtype correctness in object-oriented design.
+It is commonly presented in university curricula and textbooks as a key rule for reasoning about behavioral compatibility in programs.

 Recognition and awards

-Liskov is a member of the National Academy of Engineering, the National Academy of Sciences and a fellow of the American Academy of Arts and Sciences and of the Association for Computing Machinery (ACM).
+Liskov is a member of the National Academy of Engineering, the National Academy of Sciences, and a fellow of the American Academy of Arts and Sciences and of the Association for Computing Machinery (ACM).
 In 2002, she was recognized as one of the top women faculty members at MIT, and among the top 50 faculty members in the sciences in the U.S. In 2002, Discover magazine recognized Liskov as one of the 50 most important women in science.

 In 2004, Barbara Liskov won the John von Neumann Medal for "fundamental contributions to programming languages, programming methodology, and distributed systems".
-On 19 November 2005, Barbara Liskov and Donald E. Knuth were awarded ETH Honorary Doctorates.
+On 19 November, 2005, Barbara Liskov and Donald E. Knuth were awarded ETH Honorary Doctorates.
 Liskov and Knuth were also featured in the ETH Zurich Distinguished Colloquium Series.
 She was awarded a Doctorate Honoris Causa by the University of Lugano in 2011 and by Universidad Politécnica de Madrid in 2018.

 Liskov received the 2008 Turing Award from the ACM in March 2009, for her work in the design of programming languages and software methodology that led to the development of object-oriented programming.
 Specifically, Liskov developed two programming languages, CLU in the 1970s and Argus in the 1980s.
 The ACM cited her contributions to the practical and theoretical foundations of "programming language and system design, especially related to data abstraction, fault tolerance, and distributed computing".
-In 2012 she was inducted into the National Inventors Hall of Fame.
+In 2012, she was inducted into the National Inventors Hall of Fame.

 In 2023 Liskov was awarded the Benjamin Franklin Medal from the Franklin Institute for "seminal contributions to computer programming languages and methodology, enabling the implementation of reliable, reusable programs".